-With the draft 2024-2027 STIP prepared, the OTC held for public comment the draft 2024-2027 STIP in a formal 45-day public comment period from early March 2023 to the end of April 2023.
-ODOT created an online public comment platform providing the chance to make final comments on the program for all projects across the state.
-Concurrently, ODOT Region 1 held two in-person public comment opportunities to discuss the projects and programs in the draft STIP in Region 1.
+With the draft 2024-2027 STIP prepared, the OTC held a 45-day public comment period from early March 2023 to the end of April 2023.
+ODOT created an online public comment platform providing the chance to make final comments on the program for all projects across the state.7 Concurrently, ODOT Region 1 held two in-person public comment opportunities to discuss the projects and programs in the draft STIP in Region 1.
 ODOT Region 1 staff presented the projects and programs to be included in the 2024-2027 MTIP at regional committees.
+The public review draft if the 2024-2027 STIP can be found in appendix 2.13.

 ODOT Region 1 has allocated nearly \$370 million, in the Portland metropolitan area in the 2024-2027 MTIP.
-ODOT's administered funding comprises nearly one-third of the \$1.3 million to comprise the 2024-2027 MTIP.
-The largest investment by ODOT are in preservation and maintenance with bridge replacements projects making up a significant portion of the investments by ODOT in the near-term investment plan.
+ODOT's administered funding comprises nearly one-third of the

+\$1.3 million to comprise the 2024-2027 MTIP.
+The largest investment by ODOT is in preservation and maintenance with bridge replacements projects making up a significant portion of the investments by ODOT in the near-term investment plan.
 Additionally, a large programmatic investment into curb ramp upgrades in response to a settlement agreement are also included in the 2024-2027 MTIP as investments by ODOT.

-Further information about ODOT's 2024-2027 STIP can be found in Appendix II.
+Further information about ODOT's 2024-2027 STIP can be found in Appendices 2.7-2.14.